 Bulgaria’s agriculture minister said his country is stepping up measures to prevent the spread of ASF to protect the country’s $344 million pig-breeding industry.

-In July, the Black Sea state reported 30 cases of ASF in several regions, including border provinces with Romania, Reuters reported.
+In July, Bulgaria reported 30 cases of ASF in several regions, including border provinces with Romania, Reuters reported.

 “The pig-breeding is a competitive 600-million levs industry, which covers 40% of the domestic consumption of pork,” Agriculture Minister Desislava Taneva, who announced several protective measures on ASF, told a news conference.